aldehir/gpt-oss-adapter/README.md

 # GPT-OSS Adapter

-This adapter acts as a middleware layer for GPT-OSS models to manage chain-of-thought (CoT) reasoning between client applications and inference servers.
+A middleware proxy that manages chain-of-thought reasoning for GPT-OSS models.

 ## Overview

-GPT-OSS models require chain-of-thought (CoT) reasoning from prior tool calls to maximize their effectiveness.
-However, not many clients send this back in their requests.
-This project solves that by:
+This adapter sits between client applications and inference servers to manage chain-of-thought reasoning for GPT-OSS models.
+GPT-OSS models work better when they receive reasoning context from prior tool calls, but most clients don't include this context in subsequent requests.
+It handles this by:

-- **Field Translation**: Automatically translates reasoning fields between different formats to ensure compatibility with various client tools
+- **Field Translation**: Translates reasoning fields between different formats for compatibility with various client tools

-- **Caching**: Stores reasoning content from tool call responses and automatically injects it into subsequent requests when needed
+- **Caching**: Stores reasoning content from tool call responses and automatically injects it into subsequent requests

-- **Reverse Proxying**: Stands between clients and llama-server/llama-swap to manage reasoning content
+- **Reverse Proxying**: Sits between clients and llama-server/llama-swap to manage reasoning content

 ## Installation